PartialVolume/shredos.x86_64/README.md

 }
 ```

-You are not only limited to nwipe options, you can use specify devices, as shown in the example below
+You are not only limited to nwipe options, you can also specify devices along with those options.
+As would be the case when using nwipe from the command line, the devices to be wiped come after the options, as shown in the example below.
 ```
 set default="0"
 set timeout="0"